lvignal/UnityPiscine_Module06/README.md

 This is the last module of 42 school Unity Piscine : 7 modules made to learn Unity fundamentals.

 ## Game Overview
 - 3D escape game.
-You are John Lemon waking up in a scary mansion, inhabited by ghosts and gargoyles
+You are John Lemon waking up in a scary mansion, haunted by ghosts and gargoyles
-- Objective : find 3 keys needed to open a bedroom door where there is the exit wardrobe
+- Objective: find 3 keys needed to open a bedroom door where there is the exit wardrobe
 - If a ghost catches you, you die and level restarts

 ### Controls